-Results Realty is your go to source for extensive knowledge and experience with IRS Tax Code 1031 exchanges - both Forward and Reverse.
-This is a powerful wealth preserving tool that should be utilized when looking at selling an investment property.
+Results Realty & Results Land Co. are your go to sources for extensive knowledge and experience with IRS Tax Code 1031 exchanges - both Forward and Reverse.
+A 1031 Exchange is a powerful wealth preserving tool that should be utilized when looking at selling an investment property.

 The 1031 Exchange Rule